 - Go Green Medford

-Buy a compost bin through the city and save money!
+Buy a compost bin or a rain barrel and save money!
 Find out more here.

 - Community Preservation Act